ReedClanton/NixOS/users/reedclanton/home/hosts/framework13/config/README.md

 - May contain only directories named after the program that's installed by Home Manager.
 - The `README.md` is the only non-directory file allowed in this directory.
-- No `nix` files may be stored here.
 - All types of configuration files are allowed.
+- No `nix` files that contain functions may be stored here.
+- `nix` files that only contain configuration data, but don't set those values, are allowed:
+   - For the value(s) in these files to be utilized in the Home Manager configuration, they must be assigned to a Home Manager option by another `nix` file.
 - No non-configuration data may be stored here.
 - No host independent configuration file(s) are allowed.